Taiwan Nationalist Party: History

 Kan Nai-ti (甘乃迪) became the first chairperson of the Taiwan Nationalist Party on 30 July 2005 in Taoyuan.
 Lacking in preparations, it was not legalised until 27 May 2015.
 Before registration, there was a suggestion to change the name to distinguish from the Kuomintang (Chinese Nationalist Party) from the Ministry of the Interior.

+On 29 April 2020, the Taiwan Nationalist Party was dissolved by the Ministry of the Interior for failing to comply with the requirements of the Political Parties Act.

+Ideology

 The Taiwan Nationalist Party stated it was centrist and supported Taiwanese nationalism.

-On 29 April 2020, the Taiwan Nationalist Party was dissolved by the Ministry of the Interior for not obeying the Political Parties Act.
+The party's core ideology focused on promoting Taiwanese independence and the establishment of Taiwan as a de jure sovereign nation, separate from the People's Republic of China.

+This stance aligned with the broader Taiwanese independence movement, which emphasizes Taiwan’s distinct cultural and political identity and supports the formal declaration of an independent Taiwanese state.

+Election results

+Officially registered in 2007 and dissolved in 2020, the Taiwan Nationalist Party did not participated in Taiwan's national-level elections.
+Instead, it focused on local politics, though with limited success.

+The TNP fielded candidates in the 2009 Taiwanese local elections for the Taoyuan County.
+The party secured only 208 votes, accounting for <0.01% of the total, and did not win any seats in county and city councils.